SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

     * `CompletionsAPI`: Handles the legacy `/v1/completions`.
     * `ChatCompletionsAPI`: Handles the standard `/v1/chat/completions`.
 * **Interactions**: Generates a `request_id` for each call.
 Uses `workflow_gateway.handle_user_prompt()` to process requests.
 Relies on `eventlet` and client disconnection to trigger the `CancellationService`.
+Streaming responses come from `base/base_streaming.py`, configured with the SSE comment heartbeat, the `text/event-stream` mimetype, and the `[DONE]` terminator predicate. `CompletionsAPI` and `ChatCompletionsAPI` also honor the `X-Idempotency-Key` header via `_admit_idempotency_key()`: a duplicate in-flight key cancels the orphaned original before serving the new arrival fresh (see section 8).

 #### `impl/ollama_api_handler.py`